Brazil national football team: 2014–2022: After the 2014 FIFA World Cup

-Recent years (2023–present)
+2023–2026: Recent years and decline

 After Tite left, Ramon Menezes served as manager from March to July 2023, before being replaced by Fernando Diniz until the end of the year.
 Diniz's tenure ended after Brazil lost to Argentina 1–0 at the Maracanã, with this defeat being their first home loss in FIFA World Cup qualifiers.

 The CBF then appointed Dorival Júnior as manager.
-At the 2024 Copa América held in the United States, Brazil tied 0–0 with Costa Rica, thrashed Paraguay 4-1 and tied 1–1 with Colombia.
+At the 2024 Copa América held in the United States, Brazil tied 0–0 with Costa Rica, thrashed Paraguay 4–1 and tied 1–1 with Colombia.
 Brazil was eliminated on penalties by Uruguay in the quarter-finals following a 0–0 draw.
 Dorival was fired after losing 4–1 to Argentina at the Monumental de Nuñez, and in his place the federation appointed Italian manager Carlo Ancelotti as a replacement.

 Brazil qualified for the 2026 FIFA World Cup after a 1–0 victory against Paraguay on 10 June 2025.
+At the tournament the team suffered a 2–1 defeat to Norway in the round of 16 and failed to reach the quarter-finals for the first time in 36 years.